History

 • 17 April 1980

-The first cooperation agreement is signed with a foreign university, the University of Groningen.
+The University signs its first cooperation agreement with a foreign university, the University of Groningen.

-Jan Bleumink (Groningen) and Hans-Dietrich Raapke (Oldenburg) sign the cooperation agreement with Groningen.
+Jan Bleumink (University of Groningen) and Hans-Dietrich Raapke (University of Oldenburg) sign the cooperation agreement.

 • 18 December 1980

-The ground is broken for the construction of an Energy Laboratory, symbolising the research area ‘Alternative sources of energy’.
+The ground is broken for the construction of the Energy Laboratory, a symbol for the focus research area "alternative energy sources".

 The Oldenburg Energy Laboratory, which covers its own energy requirements